Were you in an accident during an Uber or Lyft ride?

 Where do I get help after an accident as a passenger in Uber or Lyft?

-Dealing with the aftermath of being in a car accident with an Uber or Lyft driver can be confusing and very complicated.
+Dealing with the aftermath of being in a Uber or Lyft accident can be confusing and very complicated.
 Knowing who is responsible for compensating victims can be challenging and full of obstacles.
 Worrying about how medical bills are going to be paid, and getting compensating for lost wages are not issues a victim should have to worry about when they are trying to heal.

 Get Help Now